doni404/webchat-realtime-golang/README.md

 $ cd webchat-realtime-golang
 $ go run main.go
 ```
-https://github.com/doni404/webchat-realtime-golang.git is the Git repository.
+https://github.com/doni404/webchat-realtime-golang.git is the Git repository.<br />
-The server will available on http://localhost:5555/room/1
+The server will available on http://localhost:5555/room/123 <br />
-You can replace 1 with any strings.
+You can replace **123** with any strings.

 ## [template](template/)